 - 3 tablespoons grated Parmesan cheese

-- Place 1/2 cup of warm water and yeast together in a medium bowl and whisk together briefly.
-Allow the yeast enough time to bubble up and become active, this should take a few minutes.
+- Place 1/2 cup of warm water and yeast in a medium bowl and whisk together briefly.
+Allow the yeast enough time to bubble up and become active.
+This should take a few minutes.
 If the yeast is inactive, you may need to replace the yeast and try again.

-- Into a food processor bowl pour in flour and salt, pulse to combine.
+- Place the flour and salt in a food processor, and pulse to combine.

-- Add yeast, olive oil, and water through the tube of the food processor and process.
+- Add the yeast mixture through the tube of the food processor and process.
 The dough will form into a ball.
 Process until the dough is smooth and elastic.
-The dough will be sticky if you are going to use the dough immediately or within a few days.

-- Spray a baking sheet with non-stick spray and place the dough strips on it.
+- Spray a baking sheet with non-stick spray and place the dough strips onto the baking sheet.

-- Bake in the 375-degree oven for about 18 minutes or until the breadsticks become golden.
+- Bake for about 18 minutes or until the breadsticks become golden.